Book your accomodation

 Start with Booking.com to explore options and read reviews

-Save your top 3–5 using the wish list feature
+Save your top 3–5using the wish list feature

 Check the hotel's own website—sometimes better rates